Skip to Content

 With Example: Configuring Different Network Types in VMware Workstation

-The VMWare Workstation pro is one of the popular virtualization software out there.
-It is not free, but you can get a license from VMWare.
+The VMWare Workstation pro is one of the popular virtualization software out there. it is free for personal use, and if you would like to know how you can get a copy of a free VMware workstation, check out the article here.

 In my previous articles, I have created multiple blog posts related to how you can install client, server operating systems, firewalls, and so on in the VMWare workstation.